Hereford: Economy

-Herefordshire is a global centre for cider production as it supports many acres of orchards, so many breweries and associated organisations exist here, along with other heavy and light industries.
-Within the city, many are based at the Rotherwas Industrial Estate.
+Herefordshire is a centre for cider production as it contains many acres of orchards; many breweries and associated organisations exist here, along with other heavy and light industries.

 Regeneration

 Many of the schools in Hereford have been rebuilt and improved.
 The Herefordshire and Ludlow College has also been rebuilt to a 21st-century standard.
 In September 2021 a new higher education institution NMITE (New Model Institute for Technology and Engineering) welcomed its first students who are undertaking an MEng Integrated Engineering.
-There have been a number of improvements at Hereford Sixth Form College, where a new business block extension was completed in 2013 and a new reception area was completed in 2015.

-Hereford benefitted from the PFI reconstruction schemes for NHS hospitals, with the former County Hospital site having £60 million spent on a brand new, one-site hospital to replace the former 3 hospitals: the General, the Eye Hospital, and the County Hospital.
+Hereford benefitted from the PFI reconstruction schemes for NHS hospitals, with the former County Hospital site having £60 million spent on a brand new, one-site hospital to replace the former three hospitals: the General, the Eye Hospital, and the County Hospital.
 The new Hereford County Hospital was the single largest investment in Herefordshire at that point.
 In 2015, further funds for more improvements at the hospital were granted.

 Current and future projects

 A major regeneration project is taking place in Hereford city centre, formerly known as the Edgar Street Grid.
 This covers an area of around 100 acre just north of the old city walls.
 Work started on 8 October 2012, and should take around 15 years to complete the whole project.
 The regeneration includes the rebuilding of the canal basin at the end of the currently disused Herefordshire and Gloucestershire Canal.
 The £80 million phase 1 includes a supermarket, department store, multiplex cinema, shops, restaurants, and other facilities and opened in late Spring 2014.

-The Butter Market is due for refurbishment and proposals are being examined.

-A proposed bypass has been drawn up to circulate the city, which suffers from rush hour traffic, with potential routes either to the east or west of the city.
-Both routes would connect with the Rotherwas Access Road which was recently completed, connecting the Rotherwas Industrial Estate to the A49.
-Rotherwas itself has recently been awarded an Enterprise Zone status by the government which is expected to boost the economy and bring in thousands of new jobs.
+A proposed bypass has been drawn up to circle the city, which suffers from rush-hour traffic, with potential routes either to the east or west of the city.
+Both routes would connect with the recently completed Rotherwas Access Road, connecting the Rotherwas Industrial Estate to the A49.
+Rotherwas itself has recently been awarded Enterprise Zone status by the government; this is expected to boost the economy and bring in thousands of new jobs.

 A second railway station for Hereford has been discussed, which would be situated in Rotherwas as part of the Enterprise Zone.

-Hereford is due to receive half of the 20,600 new homes expected to be built in the county by 2026 as part of the Regional Spatial Strategy.
+Hereford is due to receive half of the 20,600 new homes expected to be built in the county by 2026, as part of the Regional Spatial Strategy.